 Split-screen mode basics

 Android has officially offered a split-screen mode for smartphones since Google released Android 7.0 Nougat in 2016.
 Sure, some smartphone manufacturers offered the option earlier but many of those methods were clumsy and didn’t work well.
 The introduction of Android Nougat brought a standardized method for a split-screen mode that works across most smartphones and tablets.

 That said, some themes and manufacturers’ interfaces will interfere with split-screen mode.
 This tutorial will show you the standard ways to use split-screen on Android.
-If you’re having problems, you may want to make sure your phone is running Android 7.0 or later before checking to see if your smartphone manufacturer has created a different method to open split-screen mode.
+If you’re having problems, you may want to make sure your phone is running

 It’s also important to realize that split-screen mode doesn’t work with all apps.
 If the app is not compatible with split-screen mode, you will see a message at the top of the screen telling you as much.